 - Does not specify save how the data changed; it only tracks that a change was made

 - A slight overhead to the system may be added, depending on the number of changes

 Once you have configured CDC in Oracle, SQL Server, etc. you may be wondering how can you consume and process the CDC events?
 How can you implement a streaming architecture with CDC?
 What are your options for building CDC stream processors? etc.

 At the time of this writing, here are a few options to consider and not listed in any particular order

 - Debezium – Open Source.
-Built on Kafka Connect framework.
+Built on the Kafka Connect framework.
 All of Debezium’s connectors are Kafka Connector source connectors so they have the pros and cons associated with Kafka Connect.

 - StreamSets – Open Source.
 Out of the box support for all CDC implementations described here as well as others.

-In addition, you may consider vendor-specific options as well such as
+Also, you may consider vendor-specific options as well such as